-- I am Vice President of Product Development at CBS Consumer 1.
-Products.
-I am providing this testimony in support of the Plaintiffs' Motion for Partial Summary Judgment.
+- I am Vice President of Product Development at CBS Consumer Products.
+I am providing this testimony in support of the Plaintiffs' Opposition to Defendants' Motion for Summary Judgment.
 The following is of my own personal knowledge and, if called as a witness, I could and would competently testify thereto. - 2.
 I have been employed by Plaintiff CBS Studios Inc. ("CBS") since 2006.
 Prior to that, I was employed by Plaintiff Paramount Pictures Corporation ("Paramount") since 1998.
 I have been working with Star Trek since November of 1998.
 In connection with my roles at both CBS and Paramount, I have become intimately familiar with Star Trek.
 I have seen every Star Trek film, television episode, and have read the Star Trek books.
 I am familiar with innumerable licensed Star Trek merchandise.
 I recently helped consult in the creation of an authorized Star Trek encyclopedia.
-I review all the content of all Star Trek works as part of my role as a Vice President of Product Development for CBS. - 3.
-There have been six television series for Star Trek (the "Star Trek Television Series"): - (1) Star Trek (1966-1969) ("The Original Series") - (2) Star Trek: The Animated Series (1973-1974) - Star Trek: The Next Generation (1987-1994) (3) - Star Trek: Deep Space Nine (1993-1999) (4) - (5) Star Trek: Voyager (1995-2001) - Star Trek: Enterprise (2001-2005).
-(6) - There have been more than 700 episodes of the Star Trek Television 4.
-Series. - The Original Series debuted in 1966 and ran for three seasons, until 5.
-1969.
-The series chronicled the adventures of the U.S.S.
-Enterprise (one of the ships of "Starfleet") and its crew as they traveled through space during the twentythird century, and featured numerous original elements, including but not limited to
+I review all the content of all Star Trek works as part of my role as a Vice President of Product Development for CBS. - There have been six television series for Star Trek (the "Star Trek 3.
+Television Series"): - (1) Star Trek (1966-1969) ("The Original Series") - (2) Star Trek: The Animated Series (1973-1974) - Star Trek: The Next Generation (1987-1994) (3) - Star Trek: Deep Space Nine (1993-1999) (4) - (5) Star Trek: Voyager (1995-2001) - (6) Star Trek: Enterprise (2001-2005).